sameer-shelavale/x2form/README.md

         echo $form->render();
     }
 ```

+### function processSubmission()

+'function processSubmission( $postedData, $oldData, $cancelUploadsOnError = true )'

+Almost all of the processing of form submission can be done with this one function.

+**Parameters:**

+*$postedData* - it is the posted data as associative array, where array keys are the name of fields, so most of the times you will be passing $_POST as $postedData

+*$oldData* - You will need to pass this while editing existing records or data.
+It is mainly used for file handling and form validation.
+For example. if you have a form field PROFILE_PHOTO which is a mandatory field.
+Now even if the user don't upload new file for PROFILE_PHOTO, it should not throw error if the photo is uploaded previously.
+X2Form checks if the file is uploaded/exists in $oldData, if it exists it will not throw validation error.

+*$cancelUploadsOnError* - this parameter states whether the uploaded files should be deleted on error or not.
+Certainly there will be cases where you are uploading multiple files and one of the upload fails due to problem in upload or moving or validation.
+In such cases we may need to rollback the changes in file system.
+If value of this parameter is true then X2Forms rolls back the changes in file system gracefully.
+Note.
+X2Forms backs up all the changes it is making in file-system, it creates backup files which it uses later for rollback.

+*Return Value* - returns an array of *result*, *code*, *message*, *errorFields*
+    *result* - it indicates whether the operation was a Success or Failure. so the value is either 'Success' or 'Failure'
+    *code* - it is a short errorcode
+    *message* - Description of the result of operation. you can generally display it to user as well.
+    *errorFields* - Associative array of fields which did not pass validation, where array keys are the name of fields.

+### function validate()

+'function validate( $postedData, $oldData)'

+This function is used internally by the processSubmission() function.

+**Parameters:**

+*$postedData* - it is the posted data as associative array, where array keys are the name of fields, so most of the times you will be passing $_POST as $postedData

+*$oldData* - You will need to pass this while editing existing records or data.
+It is mainly used for file handling and form validation.
+For example. if you have a form field PROFILE_PHOTO which is a mandatory field.
+Now even if the user don't upload new file for PROFILE_PHOTO, it should not throw error if the photo is uploaded previously.
+X2Form checks if the file is uploaded/exists in $oldData, if it exists it will not throw validation error.

+*Return Value* - returns (boolean) *true* on successful validation or *false*

-Note: Whatever data you pass to the processSubmission() and validate() function, it will be populated in the form.
+Note: Whatever $postedData you pass to the processSubmission() and validate() functions, it will be populated in the form.
 Also the functions mark fields with errors by setting the *errorString* property on that field(element) and these fields will have an extra css class *errorfield*.
 It also sets the '$form->errorString' which contains summery of the errors occurred during validation.

-## refreshing elements using ajax
+## Refreshing elements using ajax

-## rendering the form & form element using frameworks like bootstrap
+## Rendering the form & form element using frameworks like bootstrap
-By default X2Form renders form in tabular format, means using the '<table>' '<tr>' and '<td>' tags.
+By default X2Form renders form in tabular format, means using the `<table>` `<tr>` and `<td>` tags.
 You can also render it using bootstrap by setting the renderer to a bootstrap renderer object, yes that is all you need.
 for example:
 ```php